AI voice-cloning scams: how to protect your family with a safe word

 You are now in the strongest defensive posture available to a normal family for under $40/month.
 The Individuals page is where to talk through a full setup, and our weekly Briefing covers ongoing personal-security developments.
 For service pricing, see the pricing page.

 Elevated identity-theft risk and want the deepest restoration team in the industry?
-LifeLock Ultimate Plus.
+LifeLock Total.

 Want one bill for identity, AV, and VPN, and already trust Norton?
 Norton 360 with LifeLock Ultimate Plus.